flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts/README.md

-# Buy On Day One - Vehicles, Mods and Parts
+# Buy On Day One - Vanilla Vehicles, Mods and Parts

 Buy On Day One - Vehicles, Mods and Parts lets you buy all vanilla vehicles, vehicle mods and vehicle parts from each trader starting on your first day in the zombie apocalypse.